 Along with his brothers Bertil and Gunnar Nordahl, he helped Sweden to win the Gold Medal at the 1948 Summer Olympics.
-While his brothers went to Italy and turned professional, he stayed with IFK Norrköping.
+While his brothers went to Italy after the Olympics and turned professional, he stayed with IFK Norrköping in Sweden.
 After the 1950 World Cup Finals, he joined AS Roma.
 He was capped 26 times for the Sweden national football team between 1945 and 1950.
 He was a key player at the 1950 World Cup Finals in Brazil.

 LM/CM: Ingvar Gärd

-From 1941 to 1950, he played for Malmö FF, usually as the left half.
+From 1941 to 1950, Ingvar Gärd played for Malmö FF, usually as the left half.
 After the World Cup Finals in 1950, he joined Sampdoria in Italy as a professional.
 However, he returned home after a season, playing only 20 games.
-He was forced to retire due to losing his amateur status for his professional spell in Italy.
+He was forced to retire after his return due to losing his amateur status for his professional spell in Italy.

 LW: Lennart Skoglund

 Lennart Skoglund is regarded as one of Sweden's greatest players.
 He played in Italy from 1950 to 1963.
 His best stint was probably with Inter Milan.
 He also played for Hammarby IF, Sampdoria and Palermo.
-He only had 11 caps because Sweden's ban on professional players.
-He was a star in the World Cup Finals in 1950, where Sweden finished 3rd behind Uruguay and Brazil.
-He also played in 1958, where they finished 2nd.
+He only had 11 caps because of Sweden's ban on using professional players.
+He was a star at the World Cup Finals in 1950, where Sweden finished 3rd behind Uruguay and Brazil.
+He also played in the 1958 World Cup Finals, where they finished 2nd.

 Palmer played with Malmö FF, and in Italy for Legnano and Juventus.
-He was capped 14 times for Sweden.
+He was capped 14 times for Sweden between 1949 and 9152.
 He attended the World Cup Finals in 1950, where he was the top scorer for Sweden.
 His forward line was known as "Pal-Jep-Sko"(Palmer, Jeppson, Skoglund) as a tribute to "Gre-No-Li" of the 1948 team.
 In 1951, he turned professional by going to play in Italy.

 FW: Gunnar Gren (did not go the WC 1950 Finals)

-Gunnar Gren was part of the famous "Gre-No-Li" trio of forwards at A.C.
-Milan and the Swedish national team during the 1950's.
+Gunnar Gren was part of the famous "Gre-No-Li" trio of forwards at AC Milan and the Swedish national team during the 1950's.
 He won a Gold Medal at the 1948 Olympics and helped Sweden to finish second at the World Cup finals in 1958 after Sweden recalled its professional footballers.
 He is considered one of the greatest footballers for both Sweden and AC Milan.
-In Sweden, he played for IFK Gothenburg, AC Fiorentina, Genoa, and Örgryte IS.
+At the club level, he also played for IFK Gothenburg, AC Fiorentina, Genoa, and Örgryte IS.

 Jeppson began his career with Djurgårdens IF, transferring to Charlton Athletic.
 He was the second Swedish player to join an English team, after Dan Ekner at Portsmouth.
 In 1951, he went to Italy, where he played for Atalanta, Napoli and Torino.
 In 1952 he was sold to Napoli for 105 million lira, a new world record transfer-fee at the time.
 Capped 12 times.
 He went to the WC Finals in 1950.